Auties00/Cobalt/README.md

       .businessAddress("1600 Amphitheatre Pkwy, Mountain View")
        ```

-> **_IMPORTANT:_** All options are serialized: there is no need to specify them again when deserializing an existing session
+> **_IMPORTANT:_** All options are serialized: there is no need to specify them again when deserializing an existing sessionRecord

-Finally select the registration status of your session:
+Finally select the registration status of your sessionRecord:
-- Creates a new registered session: this means that the QR code was already scanned / the OTP was already sent to Whatsapp
+- Creates a new registered sessionRecord: this means that the QR code was already scanned / the OTP was already sent to Whatsapp
   ```java
   .registered()
   ```
-- Creates a new unregistered session: this means that the QR code wasn't scanned / the OTP wasn't sent to the companion's phone via SMS/Call/OTP
+- Creates a new unregistered sessionRecord: this means that the QR code wasn't scanned / the OTP wasn't sent to the companion's phone via SMS/Call/OTP

   If you are using the Web API, you can either register via QR code:
   ```java